skoolkid/skoolkit/sphinx/source/ref-files.rst

   to include on the 'Game status buffer' page in addition to those that are marked with a ``g`` (see the
   :ref:`skool file format reference <skoolFileFormat>`)
-* ``InputRegisterTableHeader`` - the text to use in the header of input register tables on routine disassembly pages; if not specified, no header is displayed
 * ``JavaScript`` - the base name of the JavaScript file to include in every page (default: None); multiple JavaScript files can be declared by separating their names with semicolons